-- Pour the water out of the wine bottle and into kettle, or a saucepan (stovetop), or melt-proof container (microwave) to heat until boiling.
+- Pour the water out of the wine bottle and into kettle, or a saucepan (stovetop), or melt-proof container (microwave) and heat until boiling.

 - Remove from heat and add the rooibos tea bags.

 - Let the bags steep for 10 minutes.
-The longer it steeps, the stronger the tea (but with red tea, I recommend keeping it light).
-Now is the time to add any optional flavor enhancers or sweeteners to the water (honey, lemon, sugar etc.)
+The longer it steeps, the stronger the tea.
+With red tea, I recommend keeping it light.
+Now is the time to add any optional flavor enhancers or sweeteners to the hot water (honey, lemon, sugar etc.)

-- Discard teabags and pour warm tea into the wine bottle (you might need a funnel).
+- Discard teabags and pour the warm tea into the wine bottle (you might need a funnel for this part).

 - Add the cork to the bottle and place the bottle in the fridge.